 Successful people are often despised because others need to find negative things to say about them to cope with their low confidence.

 These patterns are apparent signs of low confidence.
-And harm you way more than you think.
+And it harms you far more than you think.

 You start associating success with negative thoughts and beliefs when you keep judging others for their success.

-By judging others, you’re mindlessly writing rules that you will have to live by yourself.
+By judging others, you are mindlessly writing rules that you will have to live by yourself.
 If you keep thinking that rich people are greedy and have low morals, you will likely struggle to improve your finances, not to be like them.

 When you judge others, you feed limiting beliefs that harm nobody but yourself.